 Essential Oils (Optional)

 Adding essential oils to the lotion is completely optional but is my favorite way to add a nice scent to the lotion without dealing with any artificial fragrances.
-Plus they have healing properties, so win-win right?
+However, essential oils ARE NOT recommended for babies under 3 months of age.
+If using on older babies, be sure to choose a pure, therapeutic-grade brand like this one and avoid putting the lotion on sensitive areas like the hands, face, and diaper area.

 Frankincense, lavender, rosewood are all great options to try!